Why Study The Derby?

 The Kentucky Derby is a Historical Event

-Thoroughbred racing dates to the middle colonial period and for most of our history it was our most popular sport.
-The Derby is the oldest continuous sporting event in the United States.
+The Kentucky Derby is the oldest continuous sporting event in the United States.

 The Kentucky Derby is a Cultural Event

-Over 160,000 people come from around the world to attend the Derby, and tens of millions watch on television.
-It is our state’s signature event.
+Over 160,000 people come from around the world to attend the Derby annually, and tens of millions watch on television.
+It is our state’s signature event, replete with traditions, legends and icons.

-The most recent economic impact study shows that the Derby has an over $217 million impact on the regional economy.
-Overall, the horse industry in Kentucky has over a $3 billion impact generating over 55,000 jobs.
+The most recent economic impact study shows the Kentucky Derby has a $217 million economic impact on the region.
+Statewide, the equine industry has a $3 billion impact, generating over 55,000 jobs.

 The Kentucky Derby is an Athletic Event